pulumi/pulumi-hugo/themes/default/content/blog/amazing-performance/index.md

 <!--more-->

 This post has two sections.
 First, we'll describe the tools we built previously to track performance.
-Secondly, we'll recap a few small performance wins.
+Secondly, we'll recap a few quick wins.
 Future posts will detail our major wins as part of the Amazing Performance initiative.

-## Tools We've Already Built
+## Measuring and Tracking Performance

 The Amazing Performance initiative didn't come from a vacuum.
 We've been working to understand and improve the performance of the Pulumi CLI for years.
-Much of the earlier effort has focused on gaining performance insights – building an understanding of where our performance pains were the sharpest.
+Much of the earlier effort has focused on gaining performance *insights* – building an understanding of where our performance pains were the sharpest.
 The two most impactful tools at our disposal for understanding performance pains are our analytics dashboard and our OpenTracing support.

 ### Analytics Dashboard